rspamd/rspamd.com/doc/modules/clickhouse.md

 #}
 ~~~

+#### Main options

+1. `limit = 1000;`: Set the push update limit to 1000 records (default is 1000).
+2. `server = "localhost:8123";`: Set the ClickHouse server's IP and port (default is "localhost:8123").
+3. `timeout = 5;`: Set the timeout for waiting for a response (default is 5 seconds).
+4. `ipmask = 19;`: Set the number of bits to mask in logs for IPv4 sender IPs (default is 19).
+5. `ipmask6 = 48;`: Set the number of bits to mask in logs for IPv6 sender IPs (default is 48).
+6. `full_urls = false;`: Disable recording URL paths (default is false).
+7. `from_tables`: (Commented) Points to a map of domain names to record general metadata in a table named after the domain.
+8. `enable_digest = false;`: Disable storing the email's digest/hash (default is false).
+9. `enable_symbols = false;`: Disable storing Symbols.Names, Symbols.Scores, Symbols.Options, Groups.Names, and Groups.Scores (default is false).

+#### Other options:
+1. `database`: Set the ClickHouse database name to be used for storing data (default is 'default').
+2. `use_https`: Set this option to 'true' to enable HTTPS communication with the ClickHouse server (default is 'false').
+3. `use_gzip`: Set this option to 'true' to enable transport compression when sending data to the ClickHouse server (default is 'false').
+4. `allow_local`: Set this option to 'true' to store data for local scans (default is 'false').
+5. `user`: Set the username for basic authentication when connecting to the ClickHouse server (default is 'null', which means no authentication).
+6. `password`: Set the password for basic authentication when connecting to the ClickHouse server (default is 'null', which means no authentication).
+7. `no_ssl_verify`: Set this option to 'true' to disable SSL certificate verification when connecting to the ClickHouse server over HTTPS (default is 'false', which means SSL certificate verification is enabled).

+#### Limits section (from Rspamd 2.1):

+1. `max_rows`: Set the maximum number of rows allowed before sending the collected data to the ClickHouse server.
+If this limit is reached, the data will be sent immediately.
+A value of 0 disables this limit (default is not set).
+2. `max_memory`: Set the maximum amount of memory the collected data should occupy before sending it to the ClickHouse server.
+If this memory limit is reached, the data will be sent immediately.
+Use a value with a unit like '50mb' or '1gb' (default is not set).
+3. `max_interval`: Set the maximum time interval between sending collected data to the ClickHouse server.
+After this interval is reached, the data will be sent regardless of the number of rows or the amount of memory occupied.
+Use a value with a unit like '60s', '5m', or '1h' (default is not set).

+These options allow you to control how often Rspamd sends data to the ClickHouse server based on the number of rows, memory usage, and time interval.
+By configuring these limits, you can optimize the performance and resource usage of your Rspamd and ClickHouse instances.

 ### Clickhouse retention

 Privacy is a crucial consideration in many email systems.
 The Clickhouse dumps may contain sensitive client data.
 Rspamd supports automatic cleanup of the outdated data using **retention policies**.
 By default, data is not expired in Clickhouse, but expiration can be set to comply with regulations such as the General Data Protection Regulation (GDPR) as follows: